Can Pastilla Beach

 Calling all wine lovers!
 Get ready to get dirty, have fun, and drink lots of vino!

-The Festa des Vermar, celebrated throughout September, turns Mallorca’s most important wine-producing region, Binissalem, into the epicentre of all things wine.
-But this is not your average grape harvest festival.
+The Festa des Vermar, celebrated throughout September, turns Binissalem, Mallorca’s most important wine-producing region, into the epicentre of all things wine.
+But this is not your average harvest festival.
 Yes, there’ll be wine tasting, but it’s also your chance to get up close and personal with wine’s main ingredient in frantic grape-treading competitions and messy grape battles.
 Let me tell you more…

 The Great Grape Battle (Gran Batalla de Raïm)